-The following table shows the remuneration received by the Directors for the year ended 31 December 2016.

-For reference only, the table also shows the remuneration received by the Directors for the six months ended 31 December 2015, which information was included in the Company's annual report and financial statements for the period ended 31 December 2015 and approved by shareholders at the Annual General Meeting held on 16 June 2016.
-The annual bonus amount is shown for the 12 months ended 31 December 2015.
+The following table shows the remuneration received by the Directors for the year ended 31 December 2017.
+For reference only, the table also shows the remuneration received by the Directors for the year ended 31 December 2016, which information was included in the Company's annual report and financial statements for the year ended 31 December 2016 and approved by shareholders at the Annual General Meeting held on 21 June 2017.